 It’s not always easy to wire up your home, especially if you’re using the network to stream video, play games, transfer data between computers etc. but it feels great once you finally do it.
-During your wiring, you must be confused with all kinds of Ethernet cables, such as Cat5, Cat5e or Cat6.
+During your wiring, you must be confused with all kinds of network cables, such as Cat5, Cat5e or Cat6.
 Cat5 vs Cat5e vs Cat6: what’s the difference between them?
 And which should you choose for getting a faster network?
 This paper will give you some advice.

 Cat5 is short for Category 5.
 Network cabling that consists of four twisted pairs of copper wire terminated by RJ45 connectors.
 Cat-5 cabling supports frequencies up to 100 MHz and speeds up to 1000 Mbps.
 It can be used for ATM, token ring, 1000Base-T, 100Base-T, and 10Base-T networking.
 In general, computers hooked up to LANs are connected using Cat5 cables, thus, if you’re on a LAN, most likely the cable running out of the back of your PC is Cat5.
 Cat-5 is based on the EIA/TIA 568 Commercial Building Telecommunications Wiring Standard developed by the Electronics Industries Association as requested by the Computer Communications Industry Association in 1985.

 Cat5 vs Cat5e vs Cat6: What is Cat5e Cable?

 Cat5e, short for Category 5 Enhanced, network cabling is used as a cabling infrastructure for 10BASE-T (Ethernet), full duplex 100BASE-TX (Fast Ethernet) and 1000BASE-T (Gigabit Ethernet, or GbE) networks.
 Cat5e cable provides the performance of up to 100 MHz and can be used up to a maximum length of 100 meters.